Skip to main content

 How experiments work

 An experiment combines a dataset with one or more candidates.
 A dataset is a set of rows.
 Each row contains input values, optional expected output, and optional metadata.
 A candidate is the prompt or agent you want to test.
-Fetch Hive captures a snapshot when you add the candidate so later edits to the source prompt or agent do not change that candidate inside the experiment.
+Fetch Hive captures a snapshot when you add the candidate so later edits to the source do not change that candidate inside the experiment.
 A run executes the dataset against the candidates.
 If you have 100 dataset rows and three candidates, the run has 300 result cells.
 Your current plan limits how many result cells a new run can create.
 Existing experiments and past runs remain available if your plan changes, but new runs must fit your current plan.
 Each result cell stores the candidate output, status, duration, usage, cost, and links to request details when available.

 Current scope